Courses

 MET AD 717: Investment Analysis and Portfolio Management

-This course develops a framework for understanding the various types of financial decision making faced by financial managers and provides students with analytical tools for evaluating portfolio construction and management problems in a systematic manner.
+Prerequisites: MET AD 522 and MET 685.
+Develops a framework for understanding the various types of financial decision-making faced by financial managers and provides students with analytical tools for evaluating portfolio construction and management problems in a systematic manner.
 Includes analysis and determination of securities values.
 Problems of investment policy are approached through studies of portfolio selection methods and the valuation of special classes of securities.
-It offers quantitative strategies for portfolio diversification and risk management. -
+Offers quantitative strategies for portfolio diversification and risk management. -

 MET AD 718: Overview of Mutual Funds Industry